Harsh9524/Train-Skill-Embeddings/README.md

 3. run the main.py file using 'python main.py' command.
 4. for visualizing with TensorBoard use 'tensorboard --logdir=projections --port=8000' command.
 5. Open 'http://localhost:8000/' in any browser.

+If you are facing any difficulties while cloning or running the .py file so please raise a issue or read the medium article mentioned above.